 - Take care of your needs: if you are tired, rest; if you need support, ask; eat healthfully; exercise regularly; manage stress; have fun

 - Be assertive: remember that you have as many rights as anyone else; learn how to say no firmly but graciously; don’t fall into the passive-aggressive trap (putting up with too much and exploding when you’ve had enough); set boundaries.
 Sometimes people will be disappointed but that’s OK.
 It isn’t about people-pleasing, it’s about boundary-setting.

 Encourage their independence

 - Empathise with their situation without taking responsibility for it

 - Avoid catastrophizing language , eg “that’s terrible” or “oh no!”

 - Ask them what they would like to do about the situation and avoid stepping in with solutions yourself

 If you find it hard to overcome co-dependence on your own – and it is a deep-seated urge requiring a great deal of effort, insight and focus – you might consider having hypnotherapy and coaching to help you develop a better relationship with yourself and others.
-Call me on 0345 130 0854 to find out how I could help you.
+Get in touch to find out how I could help you.